m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 On the other hand,  at the user level, the user level library that manages all of the threads for the given process it is linked to.
 The user level library thread managers cannot see threads outside of their process, so we say these managers have **process scope**.

-To understand the consequences of having different scope, let’s consider the scenario where we have two processes, A and B. A has twice as many user level threads as B.
+To understand the consequences of having different scope, let's consider the scenario where we have two processes, A and B. A has twice as many user level threads as B.

 If the threads have a process scope, this means that the kernel cannot see them, and will probably allocate equal kernel resources to A and B. This means that a given thread in A will be allocated half of the CPU cycles as will be allocated to a thread in B.